 FIN 354 Options and Futures (3 hrs.)
 Topics to be covered in this course include the analysis of derivative securities, pricing of options and futures contracts, simple as well as complicated arbitrage, hedging, and spread strategies, the concept of portfolio risk and insurance and the use of derivative securities for financial management.
-If time permits, the latest financial innovations in derivative securities will also be covered.
 Prerequisite: FIN 350 with a grade of C or better.